-When it comes to delivering female-led content in the world of television, few are doing so with such freshness and strength as Netflix.
-In addition to female representation in their original programming, including a mostly female cast in Orange is the New Black and a solid female superhero in Marvel's Jessica Jones, they cover a range of female experience.
+When it comes to delivering female-led content in the world of television, few are doing so with such freshness and strength as #Netflix.
+In addition to female representation in their original programming, including a mostly female cast in Orange Is the New Black and a solid female superhero in Marvel's Jessica Jones, they cover a range of female experiences.

-Netflix seems to have heard this message.
-This week they announced they would be teaming with CBC on the already in development adaptation of Lucy Maud Montgomery's Anne of Green Gables.
+Netflix heard this message, and they soon announced they would be teaming with CBC on the already in-development adaptation of Lucy Maud Montgomery's #AnneOfGreenGables (check out the trailer above) set to premiere on May 12.
 Breaking Bad writer Moira Walley-Beckett had already been tagged to write for the series and Niki Caro (Whale Rider) will direct the first episode.
 A fantastic duo of women if ever there were one.

 While it's hard for this 30-something lady to imagine, there is undoubtedly a world of young women out there not yet familiar with the fount of joy and mishap that is Anne Shirley.
 Written in 1908, Montgomery's book and its sequels follow the red-haired orphan taken in by two spinster siblings, Marilla and Matthew Cuthbert, looking for help on their farm.
 Anne's bubbly personality and tenacity makes her among the most memorable children's book characters ever written.
 But don't be fooled by the book's publishing date, Anne Shirley stands the test of time to continue being an inspirational and even feminist character.
 She's exactly the outlier Netflix needs to connect with today's female teens.